micahvandegrift/micahvandegrift.github.io/CV.md

 ====================
 2018-2019 | Fulbright-Schuman Research Scholar

 > This winter (Sep.
 2018 - Feb.
-2019) I will serve as the Fulbright-Schuman Innovation Scholar studying open research polices and infrastructure in Maastrict - The Netherlands, the birthplace of the European Union, and at the Royal Danish Library in Copenhagen, Denmark.
+2019) I will serve as the Fulbright-Schuman Innovation Scholar studying open research policies and infrastructure in Maastricht - The Netherlands, the birthplace of the European Union, and at the Royal Danish Library in Copenhagen, Denmark.

 2017 | Participant in the inaugural Association of Research Libraries Digital Scholarship Institute.